 Area of Research Interest: Quality of Diabetic Care

-Description of Possible Research Projects
+Description of Possible Research Project:

 There are well developed guidelines defining good care for Type 2 Diabetes.
 But the care patients receive is not always in accordance with these guidelines.
 For example, most adult diabetics should be on anti-platelet therapy to prevent heart attack and stroke.
 Blood lipids should be aggressively controlled.
 Glycemic control should be regularly monitored using testing of hemoglobin A1C.